appapp20242024/app_frontend/README.md

 2. Follow the onboarding process to set up your profile.
 3. Create and manage your flashcards and study sets.
 4. Review flashcards, track progress, and get daily reminders for efficient studying.

+### PROJECT INFORMATION

+## Team Members (FE):

+- Do Long Nghia
+- Bui Quoc Khanh

+## Supervisor:
+  Dr. Tran The Vu

+## University:
+UNIVERSITY OF SCIENCE AND TECHNOLOGY - THE UNIVERSITY OF DANANG, Da Nang City

+This project was carried out as part of the course [Application programming], aiming to develop mobile application programming skills and apply modern technologies to solve practical problems.